-The Honorable Albert H. Myres, Sr. (Houston, Texas)
+The Honorable Albert H. Myres, Sr. (Liberty, Texas)

-He is President and Chief Executive Officer for Octcet, Inc.; a rapidly developing oxygenated fuel enhancement company focusing on the bulk diesel industry.
-Formed in 2012 with an investment group from the United States, South Africa, and Germany.
-Octcet's core function is to develop and market a unique range of technologically advanced oxygenated enhancements for diesel fuel designed to address the need to reduce emissions and improve fuel and operations efficiency.
-In his current role, Regent Myres oversees all business operations, strategy, vision, and mission.
-In his former role with the company as Chief Business Development Officer, he led the teams of business development, regulatory affairs, compliance and international relations.
-Under his leadership and direction, Octcet, Inc. has developed into one of the fastest growing companies in the diesel additive industry with operations in the USA, Mexico, South Africa, Nigeria, Chile, and Honduras.
+Regent Myres is the President and Chief Executive Officer for Octcet, Inc., a developing oxygenated fuel enhancement company focusing on the bulk diesel industry.
+Formed in 2012 with an investment group from the United States, South Africa, and Germany, Octcet's core function is to develop and market a unique range of technologically advanced oxygenated enhancements for diesel fuel designed to address the need to reduce emissions and improve fuel and operational efficiency.
+In his current role, Regent Myres oversees all business vision, mission, strategy, and operations.
+In his former role with the company as Chief Business Development Officer, he led the teams of business development, regulatory affairs, compliance, and international relations.
+Under his leadership and direction, Octcet, Inc. has expanded into the diesel additive industry with operations in Mexico, South Africa, and Honduras.

-Throughout his 25-year professional career, Regent Myres has had hands-on experience engaging in business relations, government affairs, regulatory affairs, public affairs, and international relations.
+Throughout his professional career, Regent Myres has had hands-on experience engaging in business relations, government affairs, regulatory affairs, public affairs, and international relations.
 He has directed these functions with Fortune 250 corporations throughout his professional career.
-During this time, he has advised CEOs, developed a network of key relations with federal, state and local decision makers and a network of relations within Non-Governmental Organizations (NGO's) and national non-profits engaging in energy policy, public policy and environmental stewardship.
+During this time, he has advised CEOs, developed a network of key relations with federal, state, and local decision-makers, and a network of relations within Non-Governmental Organizations (NGO's) and national non-profits engaging in energy policy, public policy and environmental stewardship.

-Regent Myres formed A Myres and Associates LLC. in 2011; a consulting firm specializing in government and regulatory affairs, public policy, resolution management, and international relations relating to the Oil and Gas industry.
+He formed A Myres and Associates LLC. in 2011, a consulting firm specializing in government and regulatory affairs, public policy, resolution management, and international relations relating to the oil and gas industry.

-Regent Myres has served on numerous community boards including the Nature Conservancy as vice chairman, the Greater Houston YMCA and the Public Policy Board of the University of Houston Center for Public Policy.
+Regent Myres has also served on numerous community boards, including the Nature Conservancy as Vice Chairman of the Greater Houston YMCA and the Public Policy Board of the University of Houston Center for Public Policy.

 He earned a Bachelor of Science in Finance from the University of Tulsa.
-He lives in Houston with his wife, Angela and three sons.
+He lives in Liberty, Texas with his wife, Angela, and three sons.